anisbet/pipe/Readme.md

 See also **-m** for additional formatting features.
 Usage
 -----
-The script is a stand alone Perl script, and requires no special libraries or dependencies.
+The script is a stand alone Perl script, and requires no special libraries.
 Flags
 -----
 ```